vittorioromeo/vr-game-checklist/README.md

 - [ ] My game allows players to finely tweak the in-game pitch of held objects and weapons. [^controller_pitch_adjustment]

 [^controller_pitch_adjustment]: This is massively important to guarantee that a weapon will point in the exact direction player expect it to, and to ensure consistent aiming between games.
 Some games, for example "Stride", aim the weapon too low (towards the ground) when using Valve Index controllers compared to Oculus Rift controllers.
 Providing an adjustable pitch allows players to decide where they want their weapon to aim.

+    Frankly, this should be something supported by the runtime (e.g. SteamVR).
+However, [they do not seem to care](https://github.com/ValveSoftware/openvr/issues/1262).

 - [ ] My game allows players to finely tweak the in-game yaw and roll of held objects and weapons. [^controller_yaw_roll_adjustment]